nucleic/kiwi/docs/source/use_cases/enaml.rst

 Constraints definition
 ----------------------

-Using the above variable, one can express any constraints, however even for simple vertical or horizontal boxes the constraints to actually define, in particular if one needs to introduce some spacing around the objects, become quite painful to write by hand.
+Using the above variable, one can express any constraints.
+However, even for simple vertical or horizontal boxes, the constraints to define, in particular if one needs to introduce some spacing around the objects, become quite painful to write by hand.